CSC Research Impact Awards

 Meet the 2022 winners

-Mirriam Makungwe is the winner of the 2022 CSC Research output stream for her article Assessing land suitability for rainfed paddy rice production in Zambia, published in Geoderma Rejional.
+Mirriam Makungwe is the winner of the 2022 CSC Research Output award stream for her article Assessing land suitability for rainfed paddy rice production in Zambia, published in Geoderma Rejional.
 Mirriam is a 2019 Split-site Scholar from Zambia and completed a PhD in Integrated Soil Fertility Management at the University of Zambia.

 Dr David Ikpaya